Azure/Microsoft.AVS.Management/docs/README.md

 ## Never use cloudadmin as the user for any installed software

 If necessary, use the installation script to create a separate vCenter user and role to give it.
 Recommendation is to use the `cloudadmins` role as a base by duplicating it, then add necessary elevated privileges to the new role.
 The privileges required for the new role will need to be reviewed by Microsoft.
+> Always add the created account to `CloudAdmins` SSO group.
+> Provide a commandlet to rotate the service account password.
+> Do not expose the credentials in any way, use `PersistentSecrets` if access to the password may be required later.

 ## Top-level functionality should be exposed as functions with [CmdletBinding](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_cmdletbindingattribute?view=powershell-7.1) taking all the inputs as the named parameters.